-On the 3rd Saturday of the month there is a day long retreat, except months with a Mini Sesshin.
+On the 3rd Saturday of the month there is a day long retreat.
 The schedule is divided into two blocks, 9 am to 12 pm and 1 to 4 pm.
 Either block may be attended, or both.
 It is encouraged that all participants finish the block once they have started it.
 Dokusan will regularly be offered as part of the retreat.
 Those attending both blocks should bring a bagged lunch; the AZC will offer rice, light soup, and hot water.

-AZC volunteers make regular visits to Highland Mountain Correctional Center in Eagle River to practice zazen and discuss matters of faith and practice.
+AZC volunteers make regular visits to Highland Mountain Correctional Center in Eagle River and Spring Creek Correctional Facility in Seward to practice zazen and discuss matters of faith and practice.

 Sewing Rakusu and Okesa (Buddha Robe)